Trump open to visiting Moscow after Putin invite: White House

 Putin said that, in the meantime, it was possible that he and Trump would meet on the sidelines of the Group of 20 summit in Argentina in November or at another international event.

+Trump has repeatedly denied his campaign colluded with Russia and has characterized the investigation by Special Counsel Robert Mueller as a witch hunt.

+The president on Friday denied knowing about a 2016 meeting his son Donald Trump Jr. and other campaign staff held at Trump Tower with a group of Russians who offered damaging information about Democratic rival Hillary Clinton.
+A CNN report said his longtime lawyer Michael Cohen planned to tell Mueller that Trump did know of the meeting.

-Reporting by Roberta Rampton; Writing by Doina Chiacu; Editing by Bernadette Baum and Jonathan Oatis
+Reporting by Roberta Rampton and Denis Pinchuk; Writing by Tom Balmforth, Christian Lowe, Doina Chiacu; Editing by Kevin Liffey and Jonathan Oatis